marcusoftnet/marcusoftnet.github.io/_posts/2023-07-04-using-google-drive-and-slides-as-report-generator.md

 We build up an array of requests here that we then issue against the `report_deck.id` file using `batch_update`.

-There's, one piece missing, we need to create a public url for the images that we uploaded.
+There's, one piece missing, we need to create a public URL for the images that we uploaded.

-## Create a public url for uploaded images
+## Create a public URL for uploaded images

 This section is where I spent most of my time.
 By far.
-And it will end with a hack, that actually works.
+And it will end with a hack, that works.
 I have not seen any other way that works, but I will share how it was _intended_ to work first.

-When we uploaded the image for the graph (`efficiency_image = drive.upload_image_to_folder`) I actually prepared to make this work, as it should already.
-The `GoogleDriveObject` exposes two properties that is meant to be used for this: `web_content_link` and `web_view_link`.
+When we uploaded the image for the graph (`efficiency_image = drive.upload_image_to_folder`) I prepared to make this work, as it should already.
+The `GoogleDriveObject` exposes two properties that are meant to be used for this: `web_content_link` and `web_view_link`.

 However, I've seen many people trying to get that to work, and it doesn't.
 But a nifty little hack does.

 Because `GoogleDriveObject` also exposes a `thumbnail_link`.
-This link can be modified to have higher-resolution.
+This link can be modified to have higher resolution.
 Here's a very simple implementation:

 ```python
 def thumbnail_link_higher_resolution(self, resolution: str = "1000") -> str: